epics-extensions/EPNix/docs/ioc/user-guides/reccaster.md

 ## Firewall

-To accept connection from the RecCeiver service, the firewall needs to allow the UDP announcert port, which by default is 5049.
+To accept connection from the RecCeiver service, the firewall needs to allow the UDP announcer port, which by default is 5049.

 If your IOC is a NixOS machine,